Stuycs-K/finalprojectapcs-5-gaziiantc-aleksandr-tang-patrick/DEVLOG-Aleksandr.md

 ### 2025-05-29

 changed git.config username
-Attribute class, WallWooden class, MainBase class,
+Attribute class, WallWooden class, MainBase class

+### 2025-05-31

+Made everything have textures and fixed the shop

+### 2025-06-02

+Made the MVP, did some cleaning in the code, and made building better (also fixed the shop (again))